Second Charges/Further Borrowing

 - The value of your home has increased beyond the mortgage amount you initially borrowed, so that you have equity in your property.

 Unsure if Further Borrowing on a mortgage is right for you?
 Need help choosing between Second Charge Mortgages and a further advance?
 Not a problem.
-Our trusted mortgage advisers can help, so if you’re located in the UK including areas such as Leeds, Harrogate, Bradford, York and Huddersfield, we encourage you to get in touch with our mortgage advisers today for a chat about your options and a speedy loan application process.
+We can refer you to advisers that can help, so if you’re located in the UK including areas such as Leeds, Harrogate, Bradford, York and Huddersfield, we encourage you to get in touch with our team today.

 Get In Touch

 What are Second Charge Mortgages?
 What is Further Borrowing on a mortgage?
 How can a mortgage broker such as Avail Mortgages help?
-For answers to all of these questions and more – as well as your mortgage loan – please get in touch with our mortgage advisers today.
+For answers to all of these questions and more via a referral, please get in touch with our mortgage advisers today.
 We help clients in Leeds and the surrounding areas including Bradford, Huddersfield, Sheffield, York and Harrogate, so we look forward to helping you too.